The Hendel Building

-In 1903, the City of Pittsburgh confiscated thirty feet of throughway to widen Diamond Way into what is now Forbes Avenue.
-Given that the standard parcel was 36 feet wide, there wasn't much left, so most property owners sold off the remaining six-foot wide fragments to the city to widen the sidewalks.
+The story of the Skinny Building begins in 1903, the City of Pittsburgh confiscated thirty feet of throughway from several property owners to widen Diamond Way into what is now Forbes Avenue.
+Given that the standard parcel size was thirty-six feet wide, there wasn't much left to build on, so most property owners sold off the remaining six-foot wide fragments to the city to widen the sidewalks.

 In 1907, Andrew Mellon purchased a six-foot wide parcel of land at the corner of Forbes Avenue and Wood Street.
 He hoped the city would widen the street further and offer him a profit on his investment.
-The city was not interested, and in 1918 Mellon sold the parcel to Louis Hendel.
-For reasons that will never be completely understood, Hendel built a very narrow, three-story building on the parcel that became known to Pittsburghers as the "Skinny Building."
+The city was not interested, and in 1918 Mellon sold the parcel to fruit merchant Louis Hendel.

-At 5'2" wide, Pittsburgh's "Skinny Building" is the narrowest in the world.
-This fact, however, has never been officially acknowledged.
-In Vancouver, British Columbia, there is a six-foot wide structure called as the Sam Key Building that is currently listed in the Guinness Book of World Records as the shallowest commercial building in the world.
+Listed on the National Register of Historic Places, the Pittsburgh's "Skinny Building" is arguably the narrowest in the world.
+This fact, however, has never been officially acknowledged because, in Vancouver, British Columbia, there is a structure called as the Sam Key Building that is currently listed in the Guinness Book of World Records as the shallowest commercial building.

 <Historical Facts> <> <Brookline History>